amousset/rudder/README.md

 Rudder has an _open-core_ model:

 * Rudder _core_ is available for free and totally open-source (under GPLv3 an Apache 2.0).
 It includes the main Rudder components, Linux agents, plus several plugins.
-* The complete Rudder solution is paid and partially open-source.
+* The complete Rudder solution, the enterprise version, is paid and partially open-source.
 A part of the paid plugins and agents are distributed under proprietary license.
-   It also includes other ... like long-term support, support for a wider set of operating systems, support, etc. It is part of a subscription and includes:
+   It also includes other benefits like long-term support, support for a wider set of operating systems, support, etc. It is part of a subscription and includes:
   * Additionnal plugins that add major features
   * Support for older versions on Linux distributions
   * Support for aditionnal architecures (ARM & Power)